Modern Slavery Policy

 • We have had no known or suspected instances of slavery and human trafficking.
 Any concerns should be raised to management level and the Compliance Officer.
 This will then be investigated by the Compliance Committee.

-• Admiral Taverns operates under the Pubs Code Regulations and are registered with the Financial Conduct Authority (FCA) for certain regulated activity.
-We have an appointed Senior Manager with the FCA and complete Conduct rules training annually with relevant Conduct staff.
+• Admiral Taverns operates and is often recognised for its openness and adherence to the Pubs Code Regulations.
 In addition, our companywide values, developed by our team and in line with our culture are One Team, We Care and Make a Difference.

 • In regard to recruitment/agency/temporary workers we use only specified, reputable employment agencies to source workers.
 Our performance indicator in this regard is via our HR team who ensure a legal right to work within the UK is in place as part of this process.
 We largely employ individuals directly to ensure adherence.